Ethylene Oxide: The ongoing saga

 Australia:

-Before 2003, ethylene oxide was allowed as a pesticide treatment for herbs and spices sold in Australia, with a limit of 20 mg/kg defined in the Food Standards Code.
-However, due to concerns from consumers from, the standard was modified in 2003 to ban the use of ethylene oxide.
+Before 2003, Australia allowed the use of ethylene oxide as a pesticide treatment for herbs and spices, with a limit of 20 mg/kg set in the Food Standards Code.
+However, due to consumer concerns, the standard was revised in 2003 to ban the use of ethylene oxide.

 If there are any specific clarifications on the use of EtO, you may please email them to fssai@foodsafetyworks.com